 The nutritionist-approved morning pumpkin fix: Pumpkin puree and pistachios mixed into Greek or Icelandic yogurt.
 This provides a sweet flavor without the added sugar in many store-bought flavored yogurts, says Dudash.
 Plus: “The protein in Greek or Icelandic yogurts and the good fats in pistachios keep you satisfied between meals.”

 The trick: Swirl 2-3 tbsp pumpkin puree into a single-serve cup of plain Greek yogurt.
-Spice with ground cardamom and cinnamon, sprinkle with pistachios, and drizzle with honey.
+Spice with ground cardamom and cinnamon, sprinkle with pistachios and drizzle with honey.

+One of Bazilian’s favorite pumpkin puree recipes is pumpkin chili.
 Adding pumpkin puree to chili won’t make it taste much different, but it will provide a heartier texture and a vitamin boost, says Bazilian.
 You’ll taste just a hint of pumpkin, depending on how much you add.

 The trick: Stir a dollop of pumpkin puree into your cooked chili, to taste.

 For more wellness updates, follow The Healthy on Facebook, Instagram, and Twitter.
 Keep reading:

 - Willow Jarosh, RD, co-owner of C&J Nutrition, a private practice and nutrition communications business in New York City